Vargasavour Recipes

 3. Place them in ice water.

-4. Use a knife to peel off the skins.
+4. Use a knife to peel off the skins from the peaches.

 How to peel peaches